revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-34. What is the purpose of `@BeforeAll` annotation in JUnit?
+34.What is the purpose of `@BeforeAll` annotation in JUnit?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)